How Powerful is Physical Activity?

 One of the best exercises to prevent back pain is proper form deadlifting.

-Of course, make sure that you get a coach and use perfect deadlift form.
+Of course, make sure that you continue to perfect your deadlift form.

 4. Heart Disease Prevention